face-hh/webx/README.md

 - `/dns` - The source code for the **DNS** (Domain Name System), used for the API at `https://api.buss.lol`
 - [registrar](https://github.com/face-hh/webx-registrar) - The source code for `buss://register.it`, frontend for `https://api.buss.lol` made for Bussin Web X. This can also serve as an example for how buss:// sites are made.

-# Download
+# Download and Install
-For now, you have to download [Rust](https://www.rust-lang.org/tools/install), open the `/napture` folder, and do `cargo run`.
-Binaries will be available with the official release
+For now, you have to download [Rust](https://www.rust-lang.org/tools/install) Then, you just need to open `install-linux` as an executable(if you can't execute it, first do `sudo chmod +x ./install-linux`, then you should be able to install).

 # Register website
 To register a website, navigate to `buss://register.it` **through Bussin Napture**.